Skip to content

 • Privacy fence maintenance (e.g., staining, pressure washing)

-Some customers have limited budgets and want to do as much work themselves as possible, so you may be able to make extra money by selling your materials and labor separately.
+Some customers have limited budgets and want to do as much work themselves as possible.
+So, you might be able to make extra money by selling your materials and labor separately.

 Have a detailed pricing model in place before you start reaching out to potential clients.
 That way you can create accurate fence installation estimates quickly and accurately.